DRDO Ghatak: Project Ghatak

 Project Ghatak was initiated as a successor to the 2009 AURA (Autonomous Unmanned Research Aircraft) programme.
 The AURA was a pioneer programme sanctioned in 2009 with a budget of ₹125 million, to carryout a feasibility study for the future Indian UCAV.
 The AURA programme was completed in April 2013.
 The project Ghatak was initiated by ADA in consultation with the Indian Air Force (IAF), with an objective to develop a stealthy UCAV based on flying wing design.
 The flying wing configuration is inherently stealthy, can carry more fuel and payload than conventional UCAV designs, however it has more complex flight control surfaces and laws.
 Times Now news quoting DRDO scientists reports that this design ensures optimum fuel use and stability for the aircraft.
 The Ghatak UCAV is projected to weigh less than a fighter jet and is intended to be powered by a 'dry engine' derivative of GTRE GTX-35VS Kaveri turbofan engine capable of producing a thrust of 52 kN.
-According to a Press Information Bureau (PIB) document dated to 2017, an initial fund of ₹2.31 billion had been allocated in 2016 for the design of Ghatak and development of critical advanced Technologies for Ghatak & HAL AMCA.
+According to a Press Information Bureau (PIB) document dated to 2017, an initial fund of ₹2.31 billion had been allocated in 2016 for the design of Ghatak and development of critical advanced technologies for the Ghatak and AMCA.
 The Indian Navy is also interested in the project, and is keen on acquiring deck based UCAVs for future aircraft carriers and Landing Platform Docks (LPD).

+The ADA and DRDO are prepared to start building a full-scale model of the Ghatak stealth UCAV after funds are allocated for the Ghatak program.